clapinton/Acme-Finghi-Trading-Company/acme-finghi-app.md

     //Re the shipment date constraint, I would prefer to add the logic to the back end (SQL), avoiding front end logic.
     //But, since I don't know if the data will be used in other sections of the screen, I'll develop the logic here instead of Q4's SQL.

-    function getAllSpecies() {
+    //GETs the /api/species endpoint to populate the species checkboxes function getAllSpecies() {
       var speciesList = $(".species-selector");
       var populateCheckBoxes = function(res) {